omidarmat/webDevNotes/postgreSql/postgreSql.md

 Now imagine we want to query all the information of a specific movie.
 For any refernce in the movie data, an additional query should be done to get the information, for example for actors of that movie.
 This will reduce **performance**.
 However, it gives us the ability to query actors information on its own.

+##### **Child referencing**

+If we want to implement child referencing we should keep 2 things in mind.
+If the number of children can potentially grow to a very huge number, we should probably use parent referencing instead.
+Also remember that child referencing makes it so that parents and children are very tightly coupled.
+This is not always what we want.
+This is where parent referncing comes into play.

+> Use child referencing when you have a 1:few relationship where we know beforehand that the array of children data will not grow much.

+##### **Parent referencing**

+While in child referncing, only the parent know about its children, in parent referncing, the children know about their parent.
+The parent will have no idea about how many children it has and what they are.
+In each child data, we keep a reference to the parent element.
+For example, think of the example we mentioned about an application and its logs.
+So if we used child referencing, the application data would have to hold millions of ID refernces pointing to each log.
+So the application data volume would grow to infinity and that is definitely not good.
+On the other hand, with parent referencing, each log data would have a reference ID to the parent application data.
+This way, no data will grow to infinity.

+> Use parent referencing when you have 1:many or 1:ton relationships where the array of children data can potentially grow to infinity.

+##### **Two-way referencing**

+Going back to the example of movies and actors, we usually use two-way referencing for many:many relationships.
+In each movie, we keep reference IDs of its actors, and at the same time, we keep reference IDs of the movies in which the actor has played.
+This makes it easy to query movies and actors completely independantly.

 #### **Embedding/denormalizing**

 Going back to the movie example mentioned for referncing/normalizing, if we store the actors data of a movie in the movie data, we are actually embedding/denormalizing.
 This gives us a much better **performance** since we can get all the information of a movie in one query.
 But we can no longer query the actors information on its own.